enriquepablo/terms/README.rst

 and you will get a REPL where you can enter Terms constructs.
 To install Terms, follow the instuctions in the INSTALL.rst.

-More examples can be found in the
+More examples can be found `here <https://github.com/enriquepablo/terms-server/tree/master/terms/server/app/ontology>`_ and in the
 `github repository <https://github.com/enriquepablo/terms/tree/master/terms/core/examples>`_.

 Words